61 Yarn Crafts without Knitting or Crochet

 Perhaps you ARE an avid knitter or crocheter, but you can't find the right scrap yarn projects to use up that last bit of a skein.
 These easy yarn crafts are perfect for leftovers!

-Our collection is broken into sections on yarn crafts for adults and easy yarn crafts for kids.
+Our collection is broken into crafts for adults and for kids.
 Discover top tips from our bloggers on crafting with yarn, and learn about the different types of yarn, too!

 Don’t forget to sign up for the FaveCrafts newsletter, Quick and Crafty, for daily crafts and tips delivered straight to your inbox.

 Bonus: are you a visual learner?
-The quintessential yarn craft without knitting or crochet would be making a pom pom!
-Learn how to make the Fuzzy DIY Pom Pom in the video tutorial below.
+One of the easiest yarn crafts for beginners would be making a pom pom!
+Learn how to make the Fuzzy DIY Pom Pom in the video tutorial here.

 Table of Contents